Europe 2020 indicators - R&D and innovation

-The challenges facing society also pose threats to the well-being of the population and can have dire social, economic and environmental implications inside and outside the EU.
+The challenges facing society also threaten the well-being of the population and can have dire social, economic and environmental implications inside and outside the EU.
 Research and innovation can not only help in addressing these challenges, but also in exploiting the new market opportunities they offer.

 The EU Action Plan for the Circular Economy, included in the Circular Economy package, proposes actions that will contribute to ‘closing the loop’ of product life cycles through greater recycling and re-use, and will bring benefits for both the environment and the economy.
 Similarly, the Roadmap to a Resource Efficient Europe supports the shift towards a resource-efficient, low-carbon economy, while bringing new economic opportunities, sources of growth and jobs and increased competitiveness through improved efficiency.

-The importance of R&D and innovation for fulfilling the ambitions of the Europe 2020 strategy is evident in the close interlinkages between them and the strategy’s other objectives.
+The importance of R&D and innovation for fulfilling Europe 2020 strategy’s ambitions is evident in their close interlinkages with the strategy’s other objectives.
 The R&D target is closely related to the strategy’s tertiary educational attainment and employment targets (see the articles on 'Employment' and 'Education').

-Public investment in R&D generates the knowledge base and talent that higher education and innovative companies need.
-Higher public investment in R&D also leverages private investment in research and innovation, providing new jobs in business and academia and ultimately increasing demand for scientists and researchers on the labour market.
+Public investment in R&D generates the knowledge base and talent that higher educational organisations and innovative companies need.
+Higher public investment in R&D also leverages private investment in research and innovation, providing new jobs in business and academia and ultimately increasing demand for scientists and researchers in the labour market.
 R&D investment spurs innovation, which contributes to industrial competitiveness and job creation.

 The Europe 2020 target on R&D is also linked to the strategy’s climate change and energy targets (see the article on 'Climate change and energy').
 In particular, the transition to a green and low-carbon economy and adaptation to climate change will require significant innovation, from small incremental changes to major technological breakthroughs.